Street food in Jordan is an absolute must. A local chef tells us the best things to eat on the street in Amman.

 Where to find it: The best place for finding this (in season) is from a vendor right downtown across from the Grand Husseini Mosque on King Talal Street (map), not far from the iconic Roman amphitheater.
 They’re normally sold on a wooden tray—look for that!

 Known as a poor man’s food, turmos are lupini beans, and they’re a tasty and unique snack.
 If these beans are not soaked long enough, they are very bitter, which is perhaps why many people don’t take the time to prepare them at home.
 Turmos has a translucent skin that’s bitter if eaten, so the best way to eat these is to put the bean in your mouth and use your teeth to exert some pressure so the bean pops out of its skin, which you discard (like edamame).
 The rest is what you eat, and it’s wonderfully nutritious.
-Like popcorn, one you start eating these it’s hard to stop!
+Like popcorn, once you start eating these it’s hard to stop!

 Shawarma consists of thin slices of meat (usually lamb, although chicken is also very popular) that are stacked on a vertical spit and then cooked rotisserie style.
 The meat is sliced off the edge as it turns around the spit and cooks, resulting in small pieces of grilled meat that are collected into a pita sandwich with salad, onions, and hot sauce.
-Shawarma is popular the world over (we have the Turks and their doner kebab to thank for this originally), but there’s no better place to try it than here in the Middle East.
+Shawarma is a popular street food the world over (we have the Turks and their doner kebab to thank for this originally), but there’s no better place to try it than here in the Middle East.

 Where to find it: By far the best place for shawarma in Amman is Shawarma Reem, at the second circle in Jabal Amman (map).
-This place starts in the late afternoon with a gigantic pile of meat on its skewer that is slowly whittled down to nothing over the course of the night
+This place starts in the late afternoon with a gigantic pile of meat on its skewer that is slowly whittled down to nothing over the course of the night.

 This beautiful Palestinian dessert will blow your mind.
 There is no other way to eat knafeh than fresh out of the pan, so be sure to have room in your stomach when you go for it.
-It’s one of the best things you can eat in Amman!
+It’s one of the best foods you can eat in Amman!

 Originating in the Palestinian city of Nablus, in the West Bank, knafeh is a true standout in the world of desserts, very simple to make but hard to get right.
 It is a layer of cheese with a thin, shredded-wheat pastry topping (think thin noodles, like vermicelli) that is cooked in butter, bathed in simple syrup, and often topped with crushed pistachios.

 Where to find it: One of the best knafehs can be found at Palestinian Habiba Downtown at Marwan Madi Complex (map), at King Faisal Square.
 This is a tiny space with a separate kiosk outside where you place your order and pay.
-You then squeeze yourself into where the knafeh is made, handing over your receipt in exchange for a plate of this exquisite dessert!
+You then squeeze yourself into where the knafeh is made, handing over your receipt in exchange for a plate of this exquisite dessert.

 Where to find it: Pick these up at Tamreyet Omar, 1 Abu Tammam St., Second Circle (map).
 This is a tiny little place on a side street off the second circle, in the old part of Amman.
 It’s just a counter where the awameh is cooked and the money collected, with a little “kitchen” space behind.